isystematics/SoarCast-Modules/developer_guide.md

 ```

 ## Congratulations!
-At this point in the documentation you should have everything you need to create your own Soarcast module and readiness state.
-Below are some helpful tips for understanding salt but they are not required to be able to make your first Soarcast module.
+At this point in the documentation you should have everything you need to create your own SoarCast module and readiness state.
+Below are some helpful tips for understanding salt but they are not required to be able to make your first SoarCast module.
 If you have any questions please send me an email at mroberts@isystematics.com

 Happy coding!

 ## **Salt Notes**

-### understanding local file structures and scripts
-  - code is synced from git to master
-  - master then will sync modules to salt minion
-  - files that are created by the module will exist on minion
-  - any scripts referenced by the module will need to be synced over using a prereq state to the desired location on the minion
+### From github to minion, where is my code?
+When you run either a module or a state in salt, there is a process to running both.
+To begin, the code in the github repo is cloned to the /srv/salt directory of the master.
+Once the code is cloned, the modules need to be synced to the minion that you are looking to run your modules on.
+Once the modules are synced to the minion the readiness states are applied to the minion.
+If the readiness state for the module you are trying to run succeeds on the minion you are ready to run the module.

+Modules can be run either through SoarCast or manually through salt.

+### Local Files
-  - any file restrictions on the minion will affect file creation and modification.
-Take this into consideration while creating/modifying your modules
-  - suggested locations for intermediary files would be in the temp folder on the minion under a folder named after your module's name.
-Example: /tmp/your_module_name/*
+Once the module is run, if you have files that are being saved locally through your module they can be found on the minion.
+You will not see any files on the master.
+Any file restrictions on the minion will affect file creation, modification, and deletion.
+Take this into consideration while creating/modifying files in your modules.
+We suggest that you use the /tmp directory on the minion and put all files related to your module under a folder named after your module.
+Example: /tmp/example_module/*

+After your module is complete and you want to clean up the files left over on the minion, be sure to create a cleanup helper function that can be called at the end of your module.

 ## Roadmap: